 - Add the eggs, white sugar, condensed milk, whole milk, and vanilla extract in a blender.
 Pulse on high until combined.

 - Remove the cake pan from the hot water and let it refrigerate for a minimum of 4 hours.
-Once the flan is cool, remove the foil.
+Once the flan is cold, remove the foil.
 Place a large flat surface on top, and flip the flan 180 degrees.
 The flan should easily flip onto the surface.
+If the flan is not flipping, allow it to cool in the fridge for a little bit longer.

 Equipment